AlexanderParker/clacks/README.md

 * **dead** - Any peers that the tower has persistently failed to communicate are moved to the "dead" list.
 They will remain here indefinitely, with a 0.001% chance of being selected as a message recipient.
 * **ignored** - Any messages from peer towers in the ignore list are rejected, as are announce attempts, and of course there will be no outbound attempts to contact ignored peers.

-Worth noting about these statuses:

-* "dead" and "lost" towers are reinstated to "alive" immediately upon a successful message transaction, whether as sender or recipient.
+*Note: "dead" and "lost" towers are reinstated to "alive" immediately upon a successful message transaction, whether as sender or recipient.*
-* Currently no mechanism is in place to automate the process of adding towers to the "ignored" list.
-I have not decided yet whether to leave this up to the client applications to decide on their own implementations.

 # Message validation and filtering